 - When all precincts have reported, the Election Night counting is done; however, there are still more ballots to count and a lot more work to do before the results become official (see below)

 California Elections Code requires the Registrar of Voters to perform a post-election canvass before certifying the final results.
-The canvass period usually lasts for 28 days after an election.
+The canvass period usually lasts for 30 days after a statewide primary or general elections.
 During this time, ROV counts all remaining valid ballots and performs a series of mandated audits to ensure the accuracy and integrity of the election.

 Election Results will be updated daily during the Canvass period.